YuqiZhang-Buaa/25/README.md

 | Our Model    | **0.8196±0.038** | **0.7668±0.024** | **0.6703±0.041** |

 Table 2 presents the cancer diagnosis performance of various MIL methods on the CAMELYON-16 dataset.
 The results indicate that our proposed MoMIL outperforms all other methods across all evaluation metrics.
 Specifically, MoMIL surpasses the second-best method by 0.0037, 0.0047, and 0.0068 in terms of AUC, ACC, and F1 score, respectively.
-## D. Results of feature fusion block using different activation functions.
+### C.2.
+Results of feature fusion block using different activation functions.
 ### Table 3.
 Comparative experiments of feature fusion block on the TCGA-NSCLC dataset.
 | Method                  | AUC          | ACC          | F1 Score     |
 |-------------------------|--------------|--------------|--------------|